 Although she would have preferred a different outcome on her recent appearance on the Food Network show “Chopped,” former Duluth resident Katherine “Kat” Britt was still very pleased with the experience.

 “I wanted to do ‘Chopped’ to tell my story and how I came up through the industry,” said Britt.
-“I really just wanted to do it as a means of show the general public women encouraging and fostering other women…I felt it was a nod to all my hard work, that someone validated all the hard work and the heart I’ve put into it.
+“I really just wanted to do it as a means of showing the general public women encouraging and fostering other women…I felt it was a nod to all my hard work, that someone validated all the hard work and the heart I’ve put into it.
 It reaffirmed my love for what I do.”

 Britt, who for the last three years has worked at the iconic Margot Café & Bar in East Nashville, Tennessee, appeared on the June 18 broadcast of “Chopped,” the long-running reality cooking show that pits four chefs against each other in timed segments for $10,000 in prize money.
 She was “chopped” — or eliminated — after the first round.